txpipe/docs/README.md

 - **label**: how this will appear on the dropdown menu on sidebar
 - **autogenerate**: the folder that will be used to generate the sidebar.
 This directory is relative to the `src/content/docs` directory

+### Add metadata to the docs
+You can modify the label and other properties for a folder on the sidebar by using a _meta.yml file on the folder.
+For more information, check the [Starlight auto sidebar](https://starlight-auto-sidebar.netlify.app/) plugin.

 ---

 ### Example adding `balius` documentation: